AngleProtocol/angle-docs/guides/app-guides/agEUR/borrow.md

 A summary of the changes on your vault and wallet is displayed on the right.
 You can access all the steps of the transaction by clicking on the `Transaction Details` dropdown.
 {% endhint %}

-## Using a yield-bearing asset as collateral to borrow agEUR
+## Using a yield-bearing asset as collateral to borrow

 Some vaults have collateral tokens that earn a return for holders, like staked Curve LP tokens.

-Using these allow you to get paid while borrowing agEUR.
+Using these allow you to get paid while borrowing a stablecoin.
 Opening a vault with yield-bearing assets is similar, but one feature becomes much more valuable: the ability to deposit any token.

 In the case of yield-bearing assets, the tokens sent are swapped to the underlyings of the yield-bearing asset, and deposited in the platform they earn yield from.
 For example, in the case of Curve LP tokens, the underlyings are deposited on Curve, the LP tokens obtained staked on Convex, and used as collateral in a vault.

-All external rewards accumulated by the vault's staked collateral can be [claimed](#claiming-your-rewards) directly from the Angle app in one transaction, such that there is **no opportunity cost to use Angle** to stake tokens and borrow agEUR.
+All external rewards accumulated by the vault's staked collateral can be [claimed](#claiming-your-rewards) from the Angle app in one transaction, such that there is **no opportunity cost to use Angle** to stake tokens and borrow stablecoins from it.

 {% hint style="info" %}
 To check out all these steps, click on the `Transaction Details` on the right side of the screen.